Discover more from Cathedral Effect

 But when one of Jae Kim’s long-time prep cooks retired, the store manager Hong asked Alexa to fill in, given the large volume of orders that time of year.
 And so, with the help of the rest of the kitchen staff at Jae Kim’s, Alexa not only became an expert Korean butcher, but also became skilled at preparing all sorts of pickled vegetables and banchan.

 Every weekend, on Sunday morning, Tom would leave fresh, homemade pastries in the staff room.
 One weekend, it’s brownies.
 The next weekend, it’s macaroons.
-Another weekend, it’s blueberry muffins.
+Another weekend, blueberry muffins.

 Without fail, the pastries would be gone within the hour.